b34nb0/note-keeper/README.md

 # Note-Keeper App

 This little project is a note-keeping web app built using __Node.js__ and __React\*__.
+It was developed taking @angelabauer 's _Keeper_ app as starting point.

 Some additional features include:
 * Material UI
 * Axios
+* Bcrypt.js
 * Express.js
 * MongoDB